RRFayad/next-course/README.md

   - Same as React Components - With the usual rules (incluiding hooks and events)
   - We write 'use client' in the top of the file to define it as client component
   - It can not show directly a Server Component (there is one exception)
+  - Usually we will have the client components inside the components folder

 - Server Component